 - Monitor the risk of victimisation through robust aftercare processes and monitor the wellbeing of those who have raised concerns.

-If you are an employer and would like to discuss your obligations and considerations for your employees regarding whistleblowing in the workplace, you have any other questions arising from this alert, or for specific legal advice on particular circumstances, please contact our Partner Beth Hale or Associate Naomi Latham, both of whom specialise in employment and partnership issues for multinational employers, senior executives, partnerships and partners.
+If you are an employer and would like to discuss your obligations and considerations for your employees regarding whistleblowing in the workplace, you have any other questions arising from this alert, or for specific legal advice on particular circumstances, please contact our Partner Beth Hale, who specialises in employment and partnership issues for multinational employers, senior executives, partnerships and partners.